Effective Use of Resources and Energy

 Effective Use of Water Resource

 Water resource is a key factor that affects biodiversity.
 In order to utilize water resources that are essential for our effective business activities, Sumitomo Dainippon Pharma works hard to reduce out water consumption by managing the total consumption and discharge of water at all of our establishments.
-In fiscal 2015 we successfully achieved a 3% of reduction in water consumption again, keeping up with the uninterrupted declining trend since fiscal 2009.

 We consume a large amount of water in our manufacturing and other activities.
 In the face of increasing concern about global water resource depletion, we continue to promote effective use of water so as to reduce out water consumption further.